353solutions/learn-go-by-writing-rest-apis/step_02/README.md

 func NewRequest(method, target string, body io.Reader) *http.Request
 ```

 The `net/http/httptest` defines `NewRequest`.
-We don't have constructors like in
+In Go, we don't have constructors like in
-other OO packages.
-In Go we define `New<TYPE>` function that returns a new
+other OO languages, instead we define `New<TYPE>` function that returns a new
 object.

 [httptest]: https://golang.org/pkg/net/http/httptest/